Legendary Brooklyn pizza joint, famed for its classic pies. Once a top-tier spot, now opinions are split on its post-founder quality.

-Di Fara Pizza, a legendary Brooklyn institution, has been serving up iconic pizzas for decades.
-While once considered the undisputed king of NYC pizza, recent opinions suggest a decline in quality since the passing of its founder, Dom DeMarco.
-Despite this, many still hold fond memories and some recent visitors report a positive experience, particularly with the square slices.
+Di Fara Pizza, a legendary Brooklyn establishment, has been serving up classic-style pizzas for decades.
+While once considered a pinnacle of New York pizza, recent opinions suggest a decline in quality since the passing of its founder, Dom DeMarco.
+Despite this, many still recall its past glory and some recent visitors have found it to be a worthwhile experience, particularly the square slices.

 Important Note